 Those who have chosen to move rather than stop moving, those wishing to keep/regain some mobility, young people or seniors willing to maintain functional physical fitness in a safe and supervised environment or just people wanting to lose weight despite chronic back problems.

-Workout machines & equipement allow to exercices with a lumbar disc herniation, sciatica or degenerative disc disease and for those concerned, it is a way of not admitting defeat and to train their body and mind & keep moving.
+Workout machines & equipment allow to exercise with a lumbar disc herniation, sciatica, or degenerative disc disease, and for those concerned, it is a way of not admitting defeat and to train their body and mind & keep moving.

-In case of serious back pain (herniated disc, bulging disc, degenerative disc disease for example), I must stress the fact that when pain is acute, it’s best to avoid any workout and avoid any physical activity that would cause more damage and compromise the healing, and wait for the pain to ease.
+I must stress the fact that when pain is acute, it’s best to avoid any workout and avoid any physical activity that would cause more damage and compromise the healing process.
+Wait for the pain to ease.

-Exercising and working out do offer some kind of pain relief effect on the moment but a few hours later, you will pay the price.
+Exercising and working out do offer some kind of pain relief effect at the moment, but a few hours later, you will pay the price.

-A workout machine is not supposed to fix your back or relief back pain, per sé, but it will allow your body to move and that is exactly what we are looking for here.
+A workout machine is not supposed to fix your back or relieve back pain per sé, but it will allow your body to move, and that is exactly what we are looking for here.

-It’s by avoiding immobility that the body selfs heals: this will take some time: 1 month, 6 monthes, 6 years, depending on your condition, but you have to stay in motion, be patient, and accept your limitations because with time, they will pass.
+It’s by avoiding immobility that the body can heal: this will take some time: a month, six months, six years, depending on your condition, but you have to stay in motion, be patient, and accept your limitations because, with time, they will pass.

-The goal is neither to lose fat, lose weight nor burn calories (although you will) and you are neither looking to achieve a performance nor beat any records so I recommend to disable the calories burning counter.
+The goal is not to lose fat, not lose weight or burn calories (although you will) and you are neither looking to achieve a performance nor beat any records, so I recommend disabling the calories burning counter.